Mercersburg Intensive: “Serious Play” Meets “Deep Learning”

 Improving quality of life for the elderly.
 Tackling bias and inequity.
 Collecting and sharing the stories of Mercersburg.
 Researching and debating the mathematics of voting.

-These are just four of the approximately 50 different topics Mercersburg students will focus on during the Mercersburg Intensive, a new four-week academic period to be held for the first time this year between the school’s fall and winter terms.
-From Monday, November 16, to Wednesday, December 16 (with a weeklong break for Thanksgiving), groups of between five and 14 students will examine a wide range of course topics curated and designed by the school’s faculty and staff, in many cases with a special focus on this moment and year.
-Each student’s academic schedule will consist entirely of a single Intensive course during these four weeks, allowing for deep and meaningful learning, synthesis, creativity, and exploration to take hold.
+These are just four of the approximately 50 different topics Mercersburg students focused on during the Mercersburg Intensive, a new four-week academic period held for the first time this year between the school’s fall and winter terms.
+From Monday, November 16, to Thursday, December 17 (with a weeklong break for Thanksgiving), groups of between five and 18 students examined a wide range of course topics curated and designed by the school’s faculty and staff, in many cases with a special focus on this moment and year.
+Each student’s academic schedule consisted entirely of a single Intensive course during these four weeks, allowing for deep and meaningful learning, synthesis, creativity, and exploration to take hold.

-From big data to stopping the spread of misinformation, and from examining the experiences of Indigenous populations to the work of Black American filmmakers and the design of walkable cities, the courses will encompass a robust and eclectic range of subjects—many of which are designed around the school’s 2020–2021 theme of “Making a Difference.”
-All courses are being held in a virtual environment (since students are departing campus no later than November 19, and will not physically return to campus until January).
+From big data to stopping the spread of misinformation, and from examining the experiences of Indigenous populations to the work of Black American filmmakers and the design of walkable cities, the courses encompassed a robust and eclectic range of subjects—many of which are designed around the school’s 2020–2021 theme of “Making a Difference.”
+All courses are being held in a virtual environment (since students departed campus by November 19 and will not physically return to campus until March 2021).

 John David Bennett, Mercersburg’s dean of curricular innovation, describes the Intensive as “an opportunity to wipe away the periphery and become absorbed in a joyful, inspiring, satisfying sojourn into learning and discovery.”